 - Q What is the function of the hamstring muscles?

-- Q What is sphincter of Oddi dysfunction (SODS)?
+- Q How is sphincter of Oddi dysfunction treated?